NguyenVV13/NodeJS-Tutorials/README.md

+Tutorial from this YouTube link: https://www.youtube.com/watch?v=RLtyhwFtXQA

-This README pertains to server data for http-server.js and express-ex.js.
+This README pertains to specific information regarding server data for http-server.js and express-ex.js.